unosquare/uno-react/README.md

 ```

 ### `useStateForModelWithLoading`
 Similar to `useEffectWithLoading` but allows you to create and populate data into an `object variable` with a defined `model`.
+The
+third `argument` to send for creating the hook is optional.

 ```javascript
 const myComponent = () => {